Kiran6248/MS3-bazaar/README.md

 7. As a visitor, I want to know if the product is available or not, before clicking and viewing full details.
 8. As a returning visitor, I want to login easily and make some changes in my product. i.e. price.
 9. As a returning visitor, I want to login easily and remove my product from the site if it is sold.
-9. as a regular visitor, I want to navigate easily through the pages.
+10. As a regular visitor, I want to navigate easily through the pages.
-10. As a regular visitor, I want to see details of each item clearly.
+11. As a regular visitor, I want to see details of each item clearly.
-11. As a regular visitor, I want to login from my mobile and expect the site and image to be fully responsive.
+12. As a regular visitor, I want to login from my mobile and expect the site and image to be fully responsive.
-12. As a seller, I want to see all the items posted by me in one place, so that I can take decisions on that.
+13. As a seller, I want to see all the items posted by me in one place, so that I can take decisions on that.

 ### **Business Stories**